Bearer/bearer/packages/node/README.md

 ### Integration client

-Integration client facilitates intent calls and prevent you to pass integration name on every call
+Integration client facilitates func calls and prevent you to pass integration name on every call

 ```tsx
 import { IntegrationClient } from '@bearer/node/lib/client'